thePortal362/PiProbe/README.md

 > [!WARNING]
 > __The Rootless Version is not fully functional and will not receive the latest Updates!
 (Last Update: Jan 1)__

-> I used some code from David Bombal, specifically from his WiFi Deauth Scripts. (https://github.com/davidbombal/red-python-scripts)

 __For Problems, Questions, etc Mail me on: theportalprogrammer@gmail.com__

 ## Install (Debian):